Opening Roth IRAs for your kids can give them a huge head start

 - For emergencies.
 The owner of a Roth IRA can withdraw money in an emergency.
 But the withdrawal will be subject to taxes on the earnings, plus a 10% early withdrawal fee.

-How To Use A Roth IRA To Teach Kids About Money
+How to Use a Roth IRA to Teach Kids About Money

-It’s hard for some kids to save money that they have earned, when they would rather be spending it on games, movies or clothes.
-Some parents make contributions to their daughter's Roth IRA as a reward or match for the money earned in a summer job or over the year, said Boroff.
-A Roth IRA For Kids offers a chance to reinforce the value of earning money, and show kids that you value saving for the future.
-"It's really about teaching them about saving for the long-haul," Boroff said.
+It’s hard for some kids to save money they earn when they would rather be spending it on games, movies, or clothes.
+Some parents make contributions to their child’s Roth IRA as a reward or match for the money earned in a summer job or over the year.
+Either way, starting a Roth IRA early can make a big difference to your child’s financial security later on.